 The Department will continue to address areas that need improvement.
 Challenged by a growing mission, DHS continues to develop innovative strategies for managing its fleet inventory and fuel use.
 In FY17 DHS increased it alternative fuel use by 17 percent.
 The DHS Headquarters Fleet Team ensures the acquisition of the following types of vehicles when they are capable of supporting mission requirements:

 - Plug-in-hybrid electric vehicles

 - Low-greenhouse-gas vehicles

 The Department also requires components to use contracts awarded to three telematics vendors for new acquisitions.

-DHS is also incorporating sustainable building characteristics into new real estate investments, and continues to look for opportunities to leverage Performance-based contracts that will provide energy security and cost savings.
-The Department has implemented strategic-sourcing contracts to ensure the purchase of energy efficient electronics and recycled materials.
+DHS will continue to look for opportunities to leverage performance-based contracts that will provide energy resilience and energy savings.
+The Department has also implemented strategic-sourcing contracts to ensure the purchase of energy efficient electronics and recycled materials.

-In FY16, DHS met or exceeded the following goals:
+In FY17, DHS met or exceeded the following goals:

-- Awarded over $83 million in Performance-based contracting, which will further reduce energy usage and cost.
+- Awarded over $44 million in performance-based contracting, which will further reduce energy usage and cost in the future.